monikakaron/monikakaron.github.io/_posts/2022-10-03-Testing a whole different world.md

 First, I need to give a lot of cred to my baby brother that believes in me and just say..**_"of course you will make it, no probs sis!_** And then he starts to describe, explain, come with suggestions...and so forth...

 I love my brother, but...
 I am such a new beginner that I need basic tutorials to go forward.
-Now we are talking of **_really basic tutorials_**!
+Now we are talking **_really basic tutorials_**!
 I look at the text, the words, the commands and feel so...STUPID!
 Wondering how I ever could go through medical school, work as a senior project manager on "high valued" projects...and just don´t understand all the "curly braces", dots and links and "soft breaks".
 But....now the **HUGE ADVANTAGE** of **STUBBORNESS**!

 **AND**, with hours invested I can conclude that:
 * [Markdown tutorial](https://markdowntutorial.com/), this is the place to start!
 Easy beginning and "_the base_"to have to understand basic commands when using Jekyll on GitHub.